Chase Bays Brake Booster Eliminator - Supra | SC300 & Soarer | IS300

-We make plug and play Brake Line Relocations including Adjustable Bias Valve for various chassis, click here to see all the kits we make.
-If we don't make a Brake Line Relocation for your chassis, we've created a solution utilizing pieces of our kit.
-Its called the Bias Valve Mounting and Routing Kit, click here for more info.
+We make plug-n- play Brake Line Relocations including Adjustable Bias Valve for various chassis, If we don't make a Brake Line Relocation for your chassis, we've created a solution utilizing pieces of our kit.
+It's called the Bias Valve Mounting & Routing Kit.

 Weight and Space Savings

-This product is just 1.38 lbs.
-MC and Booster weigh anywhere from 10-20 lbs.
-If you delete ABS its an additional 30+lbs.
-A popular reason for changing to this we see is to clear larger engine(s) or accessories (turbo, downpipe, intake).
-You can expect over 3” inches of space saving in all directions and a 7” inch decrease in length.
+This product is 1.38 lbs.
+MC & Booster weighs 10-20 lbs.
+If you delete ABS it's an addt'l 30+lbs, Popular reason for changing to this is to clear larger engine(s) or accessories (turbo, downpipe, intake).
+You can expect over 3” of space saving in all directions & a 7” decrease in length